musicbutton

 (33) Controlling the light images in one's head gives the perfection of direct perception.

-(35) Mastering the interest of the heart one acquires insight in the functioning of the consciousness.
+(35) Mastering the interest of the heart one acquires insight in the functioning of consciousness.

-(36) The good sense and nature of a person differs absolutely from his consciousness, which, being unified with it, leads to experience; but separated in the control of what is one's own comes true knowledge of the person into being.
-(37) Therefrom finds perceiving, hearing, touching, seeing, tasting and smelling its existence.
+(36) The good sense and nature of a person differs absolutely from his consciousness, which, being unified with it, leads to experience; but separated in the control of what is one's own, true knowledge of the person comes into being.
+(37) Therefrom perceiving, hearing, touching, seeing, tasting and smelling finds its existence.
 (38) These abilities thus called into existence constitute obstacles to one's being absorbed.
 (39) Letting go of this cause of bondage and the movement of thought to it, one acquires access to the consciousness of someone else's body.
-(40) With the control of the ascending breath rises one above mud, water, thorns and such, so that one is not in touch with them.
-(41) Controlling the diaphragm does one realize one's radiance.
+(40) With the control of the ascending breath one rises above mud, water, thorns and such, so that one is not in touch with them.
+(41) Controlling the diaphragm one realizes one's radiance.
 (42) In control with the hearing process in relation to the ether, one develops the divine, transcendental ear.
-(43) Controlling the body in relation to the ether it becomes as light as a ball of cotton wool and is one, unified with it, capable of moving through the ether.
-(44) Being outside of one's body do the thoughts about what's outside become real, the covering of the light is then broken.
+(43) Controlling the body in relation to the ether it becomes as light as a ball of cotton wool and one is, unified with it, capable of moving through the ether.
+(44) Being outside of one's body the thoughts about what's outside become real, the covering of the light is then broken.
 (45) One achieves mastery over the elements by controlling oneself as to their application, association, subtlety, form and mass.
-(46) Therefrom is the power found to enter the smallest, the ability to have out-of-body encounters and the ability to offer response in that position, according nature and function.
+(46) Therefrom the power is found to enter the smallest, the ability to have out-of-body encounters and the ability to offer response in that position, according to nature and function.
 (47) Manifesting oneself physically one may assume a compact, hard, strong and attractive form.
-(48) In controlling oneself with the false ego, or the intention of associating the I-awareness of the process of knowing with the form of an outer appearance, is the control over the senses found.
+(48) In controlling oneself with the false ego, or the intention of associating the I-awareness of the process of knowing with the form of an outer appearance, the control over the senses is found.
 (49) One is then, with one's leading an existence outside of one's senses, as swift as one imagines and then of mastery over the original state of the primordial matter.

 IV) What progress entails

-(1) Starting a new life can one with penance, mantras, incense or natural medicine and absorption, see the perfections come about.
-(2) In a new existence is there the fulfillment of a transformation of material nature.
-(3) The direct causation of nature on itself has no purpose, but may at the other hand put things apart by setting boundaries like a farmer does.
+(1) Starting a new life one can with penance, mantras, incense or natural medicine and absorption, see the perfections come about.
+(2) In a new existence there is the fulfillment of a transformation of material nature.
+(3) The direct causation of nature on itself has no purpose, but may on the other hand put things apart by setting boundaries like a farmer does.
 (4) It is only through the I-awareness that the different phenomena of consciousness become apparent.
-(5) Even though consciousness is one, is there in one's personal evolution the effect of countless different forms of existence and consciousness.
+(5) Even though consciousness is one, there is in one's personal evolution the effect of countless different forms of existence and consciousness.
 (6) Of them are only they who are of meditation free from discontinuity in life.
-(7) That what is done by someone who is of uniting the consciousness, is black nor white, but that what is done by others is of a threefold nature; viz. then of darkness, then clear, and then again in between.
-(8) That what he - the one starting all over time and again - carries with him ripens according that what appears in the mind as thoughts and expectations.
-(9) In spite of the separation by place, time, and birth, is there an uninterrupted memory of those attainments, which is of an equal identity.
+(7) That what is done by someone who is of uniting consciousness, is black nor white, but that what is done by others is of a threefold nature; viz. then of darkness, then clear, and then again in between.
+(8) That what he - the one starting all over time and again - carries with him ripens according to that what appears in the mind as thoughts and expectations.
+(9) In spite of the separation by place, time and birth, there is an uninterrupted memory of those attainments which is of an equal identity.
 (10) That what is carried along is there since time immemorial and constitutes an incessant flow of questions and desires in man.
-(11) Their coherence in the self is based upon the tight relationship between cause and effect; when that relation disappears, disappear the questions.
+(11) Their coherence in the self is based upon the tight relationship between cause and effect; when that relation disappears, the questions disappear.
 (12) One's own nature exists in different conditions: someone's character in the past is maintained in the future.
 (13) The qualities or modes of that self are then manifest, and then again of the subtle body with the different conditions.
-(14) From the oneness of the self in the midst of the change is there thus the real existence of an essence.
-(15) Even though that what really exists stays the same, is there still the difference of consciousness because of the two different paths one travels - of existing manifest and subtle.
-(16) What if that what really exists wouldn't be noticed... , it doesn't depend on this or that consciousness.
-(17) What really exists is known or not known, depending on the expectations held in the consciousness which color it.
-(18) With the changes of consciousness is the master thereof, the person or the soul, always known because he is unchanging.
+(14) From the oneness of the self in the midst of the change there is thus the real existence of an essence.
+(15) Even though that what really exists stays the same, there is still the difference of consciousness because of the two different paths one travels - of existing manifest and subtle.
+(16) What if that what really exists wouldn't be noticed..., it doesn't depend on this or that consciousness.
+(17) What really exists is known or not known, depending on the expectations held in consciousness which color it.
+(18) With the changes of consciousness the master thereof, the person or the soul, is always known because he is unchanging.
 (19) Consciousness has no light of its own because it can be perceived as something existing on itself.
-(20) Furthermore can the consciousness not at the same moment realize itself both states.
-(21) With two consciousnesses would there, because of an excess of mutual self-considerations, be a confounded memory.
+(20) Furthermore consciousness cannot at the same moment realize itself both states.
+(21) With two consciousnesses there would, because of an excess of mutual self-considerations, be a confounded memory.
 (22) The seer having reached his own unchangeable status has in that an intelligence of his own.
-(23) The consciousness as well reflecting the knower as the known, then encompasses all and is no longer confounded.
-(24) Even though that consciousness is endowed with countless impressions, is it, because of the fact that it is directed at that higher purpose, of a good consistency.
-(25) The seer of discrimination assures himself the existence of the soul and thus finds the way out.
-(26) Being profound is the consciousness then attracted to the purpose of progress, the purpose of emancipation: the undivided, enlightened state of supreme happiness.
+(23) Consciousness as well reflecting the knower as the known, then encompasses all and is no longer confounded.
+(24) Even though that consciousness is endowed with countless impressions, it is, because of the fact that it is directed at that higher purpose, of a good consistency.
+(25) The seer of discrimination assures himself of the existence of the soul and thus finds the way out.
+(26) Being profound consciousness is then attracted to the purpose of progress, the purpose of emancipation: the undivided, enlightened state of supreme happiness.
 (27) Latent impressions break through that firm faith, through that creed, in case of a breach of discipline.
-(28) As said (in 2.10 & 11) is all that matters the banishing of these difficulties.
+(28) As said (in 2.10 & 11) all that matters is the banishing of these difficulties.

-(29) If one is even free from desires considering this reward, and with full discrimination is steadfast in it, is one of absorption in the cloud of the true nature of justice: is one of the complete of all forms of proper conduct - of God.
+(29) If one is even free from desires considering this reward, and with full discrimination is steadfast in it, one is of absorption in the cloud of the true nature of justice: one is of the complete of all forms of proper conduct - of God.
 (30) It is then that the fruitive motive dissolves and the end is found of one's difficulties.
-(31) Then freed from the covering of impurities is one of spiritual insight and appears the infinity of the knowable as something insignificant.
-(32) With that having successfully evolved finds the being subjected to the natural modes its perfection of order.
-(33) The order of things becomes crystal clear when one no longer fights the uninterrupted flow of moments, when one no longer wages against the time (see also III-30).
-(33) With the civil virtues taken care of (of regulating the lust, the money, the right conduct, and the liberation united in devotion with it), return the natural modes (of goodness, passion and ignorance) to their primal state of equilibrium, which equals the establishment of the beatitude of one's original nature, or the power of pure consciousness, and with that has it been said.
+(31) Then freed from the covering of impurities one is of spiritual insight and the infinity of the knowable appears as something insignificant.
+(32) With that having successfully evolved the being subjected to the natural modes finds its perfection of order.
+(33) The order of things becomes crystal clear when one no longer fights the uninterrupted flow of moments, when one no longer wages against the course of time (see also III-30).
+(34) With the civil virtues taken care of (of regulating the lust, money, the right conduct, and the liberation united in devotion with it), the natural modes (of goodness, passion and ignorance) return to their primal state of equilibrium, which equals the establishment of the beatitude of one's original nature, or the power of pure consciousness, and with that it has all been said.

 Relevant links